dbieber/davidbieber.com/hugo/content/snippets/2022-12-16-note-taking-ontologies.md

 One of the key reasons ontologies are useful is they allow for specialized systems to access the information stored in the ontology/notes, in order to provide a quality domain-specific experience using the data from the notes.

 This could take the form of a specialized contacts view of the contacts data found in your notes.
 It could be a specialized calendar view of time-annotated data in your notes.
-It could be the shopping experience I described in a footnote, which uses your contacts interests to surface gift suggestions.
+It could be the shopping experience I described in a footnote, which uses your contacts' interests to surface gift suggestions.
 The possibilities are numerous.

 If search is robust (and it's not totally clear that LLM search is going to be robust enough, but I suspect that it will be), then the data access requirements for these specialized integrations could be satisfied by the search described in the preceding section.